nilason/grass-conda/README.md

 ```

 There are currently two required variables needed to be set either through
-editing the `configure-build.sh` file, or by giving them as arguments to the
-main script: `./build-grass.sh`.
+editing the `$HOME/.config/grass/configure-build-[arm64|x86_64].sh` file,
+or by giving them as arguments to the main script: `./build-grass.sh`.

-Argument given to `./build-grass.sh` will override settings in `configure-build.sh`.
+Argument given to `./build-grass.sh` will override settings in
-You can also do `./build-grass.sh --help` for info on possible configurations.
+`configure-build-[arm64|x86_64].sh`.
+You can also do
+`./build-grass.sh --help` for info on possible configurations.

 Required settings: